arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ## Crypto Capabilities

-The Arduino® Portenta X8 enables IC level edge-to-cloud security capability through the NXP® SE050C2 Crypto chip (U11).
+The Arduino® Portenta X8 enables IC-level edge-to-cloud security capability through the NXP® SE050C2 Crypto chip (U11).
 This provides Common Criteria EAL 6+ security certification up to OS level, as well as RSA/ECC cryptographic algorithm support and credential storage.
 It interacts with the NXP® i.MX 8M Mini via I2C.

 ## Gigabit Ethernet

 The NXP® i.MX 8M Mini Quad includes a 10/100/1000 Ethernet controller with support for Energy Efficient Ethernet (EEE), Ethernet AVB, and IEEE 1588.
 An external physical connector is required to complete the interface.
-This can be accessed via a high density connector with an external component such as the Arduino® Portenta Breakout board.
+This can be accessed via a high-density connector with an external component such as the Arduino® Portenta Breakout board.

 ## USB-C® Connector